ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     ``` bash
     hpvs sb build \
-    --config "${SB_DIR}/sb_config.yaml" \
+    --timeout 1200 \
-    --timeout 1200
+    --config "${SB_DIR}/sb_config.yaml"
     ```

     !!!
 Tip
         The following build will take anywhere from **15-20 minutes** to complete.
 While this is ongoing, you should open a new tab in your terminal to check the automatically updating logs and build status (steps for doing this are detailed in the next few steps).
-If this command times out please check the status in the `step 3 to make sure nothing went wrong.
-If something did go wrong visit the [Troubleshooting Secure Build section](#troubleshooting-secure-build)
+If this command times out please check the status in the `step 3` to make sure nothing went wrong.
+It might just be that your build took to long and everything will be ok.
+If something did go wrong, visit the [Troubleshooting Secure Build section](#troubleshooting-secure-build)

     !!! note
         The secure build is asynchronous so if the command gets interrupted here don't worry! :grin: